The hop-like problem nature -- unveiling and modelling new features of real-world problems: Introduction

 Genetic Algorithms (GAs) are highly effective optimizers in solving many hard, real-world problems \cite{whitley2019}.
 A given mechanism may improve GA's effectiveness for one problem and deteriorate for another.
 Therefore, some GA-related research focuses on identifying those problem features that seem to influence the GAs' performance.
 On this base, benchmark problems are proposed that share (or do not share) particular features observed based on real-world problems.
 Important examples of such benchmark tools may be the deceptive functions \cite{decFunc,decBimodalOld} and the Hierarchical-If-And-Only-If problems \cite{hiff,hiff2}.

 In this work, we focus on unveiling the features of an NP-hard real-world problem.
 To this end, we propose the hop-based analysis.
 We propose the Leading Blocks Problem (LBP) to model the observed features.
-We show that our proposition is more general than the benchmark problems arising from the idea of the Leading Ones problem \cite{leadingOnesDoer,SoLeadingOnes,Lob1,Lob2}.
-Moreover, the results obtained for state-of-the-art GA indicate what kind of problem decomposition techniques seem necessary to solve the Leading Blocks Problem (and, consequently, the considered real-world problem) effectively.
+We show that our proposition is more general than the benchmark problems arising from the idea of the Leading Ones Problem \cite{leadingOnesDoer,SoLeadingOnes,Lob1,Lob2}.
+Moreover, the results obtained for state-of-the-art GAs indicate what kind of problem decomposition techniques seem necessary to solve LBP (and, consequently, the considered real-world problem) effectively.

 The rest of this paper is organized as follows.
-In the next section, we present the related work.
-Section \ref{sec:wpLflf} presents the definition of the considered real-world problem and the optimizers dedicated to solving it.
+In the next section, we present the definition of the considered real-world problem, the optimizers dedicated to solving it, and the fundamental analysis of its features.
+Section \ref{sec:RelatedWork:leadingOnes} presents the Leading Ones Problem and its versions as well as their similarity to the considered real-world problem.
 In the fourth section, we define LBP, propose the hop-based analysis and use it to present the features of LBP.
 Sections \ref{sec:expWPlfl}-\ref{sec:leadingBlocks} present the results and the analysis of the performed experiments.
 Finally, the last section concludes this work and identifies the most important future research directions.